aleedhillon/7000-Google-Dork-List/README.md

 Google Dorks can uncover some incredible information such as email addresses and lists, login credentials, sensitive files, website vulnerabilities, and even financial information (e.g. payment card data).

-# And Here goes the list
+# And here goes the list

     ## 7,000 Dorks for hacking into various sites ##